Topaz: Mining

 Large-scale topaz mining typically uses open pit and underground mining to extract the gem.
 The waste material is discarded using large machines to transport it away while the valuable ore is washed and sorted to recover the topaz gems.
 In smaller-scale mines, dry sieving is used in alluvial environments by shoveling the material into sieves to separate the gems from unwanted dust and debris.
 The topaz can then be selected by hand from the remaining material.
 Mined topaz is then sent to be processed for use in jewelry by polishing the gem and treating it to achieve the desired color.

 Mining for topaz can cause some environmental concerns mostly associated with larger-scale operations.
 The introduction of a large open pit mine into an environment leads to modification of the land around it to make it accessible to workers.
 After use of such mines is over, they are often refilled with loose sediments left over from the mining process.
 These loose sediments can be washed away to other areas, cutting off water features, destroying farmland, and creating a threat of landslides.
 The pollution produced by mining can impact the environment around it and damage its health.
 Deforestation undergone to create the mine, along with the machinery used during the mining process, adds greenhouse gasses to the atmosphere.
 Deforestation also removes habitats and biodiversity from a large area of natural space.
 These disruptions to the ecosystem can be challenging to wildlife and local populations.
 Water, also a large component of mining operations, is drawn away from neighboring communities to create a lack of water.
 Tailings leftover from the mining process can leach contaminants into nearby water systems and can contaminate the drinking water of local communities.

-Some ways humans can be impacted by gem mining is through danger in mines and inadequate compensation.
-Accidents such as collapsing mines and machinery malfunctioning can put human life in danger.
-Those working in the mines can also be exposed to harmful chemicals and heavy metals that can impact their health.
-For income, there can be an unequal dispersal of the funds made from gem mining between land owners, laborers, and the operators of the mine.
-In illegal mining operations, there can be more money given to miners, however, these operations have fewer regulations and more dangerous environments.